Memorial – Overview

 Having found the requisite funding, work on the Memorial began in 2003 and was completed 6 months later.
 Built of fired bricks, the Memorial is octagonal in shape.
 The front face describes the Memorial, and the rear 5 faces list the Units that have at one time or another from 1924 up to 2004 been in either the Auxiliary Air Force or its successor, the Royal Auxiliary Air Force.
 The Memorial is in the centre of a rectangular plot which is bordered by trees and within which are 4 benches provided by the 4 Royal Air Force Volunteer Squadrons which became part of the Royal Auxiliary Air Force in 1998.
 The Memorial was flanked by 2 flag-poles flying the ensigns of the Royal Air Force and of the Royal Auxiliary Air Force, but these have since been removed to comply with Arboretum regulations.

 On 25th September 2004, following a Service in the Arboretum Chapel, the Memorial was formally dedicated in the presence of HRH The Duke of Gloucester.
+The Dedication Address is linked to this web-page.
 Music was provided by the Central Band of the Royal Air Force, and the Battle of Britain Memorial Flight provided a fly-past including a Lancaster, a Spitfire and a Hurricane, the latter both bearing Auxiliary Air Force Squadron identities.